rummik/twitter-unfollow/README.md

     }
     ```

-4. Run `node unfollow` in a terminal
+4. Open a terminal and navigate to the location you've checked out twitter-unfollow, and run the following:

+    ```
+    npm install
+    node unfollow
+    ```